 Impact-Based Forecast and Warning (IbFW) represents a significant shift, prioritizing the consideration of a hazard's impacts over traditional weather information.
 Advocated by the World Meteorological Organization (WMO), IbFW includes vulnerability considerations and distinguishes itself from general weather warnings.
 Despite the global shift toward IbFW, challenges persist, notably in integrating dynamic elements like vulnerability and exposure.

-Scholars identify research gaps, emphasising the need for dynamic risk assessments in the face of urbanization, land-use changes, environmental degradation, and climate change.
+Scholars identify research gaps, emphasising the need for dynamic risk assessments in the face of urbanisation, land-use changes, environmental degradation, and climate change.
 Challenges include nonlinear hazard-impact relationships, cause identification, and mismatches between predicted hazards and driving impact factors.

 A proposed framework envisions IbFW as a continuum, evolving from hazard-centric forecasts to comprehensive multi-hazard and multi-impact modelling.
 This study applies this framework to assess hydro-meteorological warning services in India, highlighting the intricate challenges and the evolving nature of Impact-Based Forecasting methodologies.